-100% duty cycle as long as the BOOT to PH pin voltage is greater than 2.1V.
-When the voltage from BOOT to PH drops below 2.1V, the high side MOSFET is turned off using an UVLO circuit allowing for the low side diode to conduct which allows refreshing of the BOOT capacitor.
-Since the supply current sourced from the BOOT capacitor is low, the high side MOSFET can remain on for more switching cycles than it refreshes, thus, the effective duty cycle limitation that is attributed to the boot regulator system is high.
+To improve drop out, the TPS54060 is designed to operate at 100% duty cycle as long as the BOOT to PH pin voltage is greater than 2.1V.
+When the voltage from BOOT to PH drops below 2.1V, the high side MOSFET is turned off using an UVLO circuit which allows the low side diode to conduct and refresh the charge on the BOOT capacitor.
+Since the supply current sourced from the BOOT capacitor is low, the high side MOSFET can remain on for more switching cycles than are required to refresh the capacitor, thus the effective duty cycle of the switching regulator is high.